 Below is a summary of the talk I’ll be giving at Pinterest next month.
 After editing it several times, I’m beginning to wonder if there’s a book lurking between the lines.
 Something about the necessity of offline community in the digital age, maybe?
 More to come.

 Guests would regularly hang out around the table, chatting with people who had been strangers just two hours prior.
-I can still remember standing in the corner one night and being moved by the sight of strangers becoming friends.
-After a handful of events where this happened, I began to sense a deeper purpose and I wondered if this hobby was more of a calling.
+I can still remember standing in the corner one night in particular and being unexpectedly moved by the sight of strangers becoming friends.
+As it kept happening, I began to sense a deeper purpose and I wondered if this hobby was more of a calling.

 The table isn’t just an anchor that keeps people in conversation with one another, it’s also a tool that can build bridges, strengthen families, and transform cities.
-I want to continue to use the table, but I feel a pull towards the small scale.
-I know I could build bridges for my city and myself simultaneously, but I’m beginning to feel tired and coarse.
+I want to continue to use the table as a tool and I imagine I’ll continue to use Pinterest, too.